pimpale/foo/python/welfareseconds/welfare_post.md

 Our methodology to approach this problem is going to be to split the market up into 5 major companies, independently try to estimate a projection of tokens used and then sum these up.
 In some cases, we'll split the company estimates by product in order to disambiguate between different metrics.

+Where possible, we also want to seperate out chat and enterprise usage.
+This is important, since I expect chat token usage to grow slower than enterprise usage over long time horizons.
+Enterprise usage can grow much larger much faster, as companies adopt AI and replace human workers, while chat usage will naturally cap out as AI chatbots reach everyone with internet.
+[Recent research from Epoch](https://epochai.substack.com/p/the-changing-drivers-of-llm-adoption) indicates that ChatGPT user growth is indeed slowing.

 Our companies are:
 1. OpenAI
 2. Anthropic
 3. Google
 4. Meta
 5. xAI
-Unfortunately, we lack data on smaller competitors and Chinese companies, and thus will have to exclude them from our analysis.
+Unfortunately, we lack detailed data on smaller competitors and Chinese companies, and thus will have to exclude them from our analysis.
 We'll attempt to account for this after our initial estimate, though.

 ### OpenAI